eseidel/dart_realtime_game/packages/shimmer2_client/README.md

 # Questions
 - How do we relate client and server time?
+Every time a GameState is presented, we have a chance to associate server tick with client presentation time.
 - Does tick rate need to be variable?
 Yes server config.
 - Do we just open a new "transaction" after every server update?